I’m often asked – ‘What is involved in a complete watch overhaul?’ That question is below in our 10 step process.

 6) The watch is then assembled, lubricating each component as we go, according to the manufacturer’s specifications.

 7) Once the movement is together, we perform timing checks and any adjustments.
 The dial and hands are then installed.

 8) Once cased, the watch is checked for water resistance using an electronic, dry tester.
 We also perform more timing tests once cased.

 9) The watch is then inspected for quality control.

-10) Once complete the invoice and service report is sent to the customer and the watch is shipped back, complete with a 2-year guarantee.
+10) Once complete the invoice is sent to the customer and the watch is shipped back, complete with a 2-year guarantee.